luizrosalba/js_free_code_camp/BasicJavaScript.md

 };

+### delete

-### deleta propriedade make do objeto anotherObject
+propriedade make do objeto anotherObject

 delete anotherObject.make;

 However, if your object has any non-string properties, JavaScript will automatically typecast them as strings.